National Museum of the American Indian New York

 Infinity of Nations

 The permanent exhibition “Infinity of Nations” shows the history and art of the various Indian nations.
-It is but a selection of the millions of objects that the wealthy New Yorker George Gustav Heye (1874 – 1957) collected during his travels through North, South and Central America.
-Upon entering the museum, at the end of the oval hall, you will find the entrance to this exhibition.
+It is but a selection of the millions of objects that the wealthy New Yorker George Gustav Heye (1874 – 1957) collected during his travels through North, South, and Central America.
+Upon entering the museum in Lower Manhattan, at the end of the oval hall, you will find the entrance to this exhibition.
 Don’t forget to look up before you enter, the ceiling of the oval hall has been beautifully decorated with paintings of the former harbour.
-Once inside, view the various clothes, utensils and artworks of the Indians, each divided per habitat.
+Once inside, view the various clothes, utensils, and artworks of the Indians, each divided per habitat.

 The Omaha Tribe and the Apsáalooke Tribe